 Personal liability insurance, or an umbrella policy, would cover yourself, your spouse, and your children.
-However, your personal umbrella policy may not cover someone in your household who has auto or property coverage in their own name or through another insurer.
+However, your umbrella policy may not cover someone in your household who has auto or property coverage in their name or through another insurer.
 For example, your daughter may be excluded from your umbrella policy if she has renters insurance on her off-campus apartment.
 Your grandma, who lives in your spare bedroom upstairs, may not be covered on your policy if she has her own auto insurance policy.

 If you have any questions about who your policy covers, talk to your insurance broker.